Home · July 26, 2024

 Is it cheaper to rent or buy?

-Use our rent vs. buy calculator to determine which option makes the most sense long term.
+Use our rent versus buy calculator to determine which option makes the most sense long term.

 Homeownership as a key driver of wealth

-As you explore the benefits of buying vs. renting, it's also helpful to consider the potential for building wealth through homeownership.
-Even if the decision to rent vs. buy makes financial sense in the short term, data shows that over many years, it may come at an opportunity cost.
-According to a 2023 study by the National Association of Realtors, or NAR, people homeowners have 40 times more wealth than renters.
+As you explore the benefits of buying and renting, it's also helpful to consider the potential for building wealth through homeownership.
+Even if the decision to rent instead of buy makes financial sense in the short term, it may come at an opportunity cost.
+According to a 2023 study by the National Association of Realtors, or NAR, homeowners have 40 times more wealth than renters.

 How homeownership builds wealth